qiyahuang72/VR-2026-Spring/README.md

 # How to setup the environment

 install Node.js and npm if you haven't.
+This project was tested using **Node v18.20.8**; if you run into issues, we recommend switching to this version.
 Then in the command line, do
 ```sh
 npm install
 cd server